 The S in CANSLIM is a technical criterion referring to stock demand increases.
 Does the stock have increasing demand?
 Is trading volume increasing with the price?

 Here, we get to a core principle: the only reason stock prices go up or down.
 Stock prices decrease if the sellers (supply) outnumber the buyers (demand).
 If demand outstrips supply, prices go up.

 A stock price may go up or down on any single day, which is mostly irrelevant.
 However, you know demand is higher than supply if you see volume growth and stock price increases over weeks and months.

 O’Neill recommends that the daily trading volume be higher than the average volume for the stock in the previous three months.

 The L in CANSLIM asks, “Is the company a leader in its market?”
 This is another crucial business question about competitive advantage.

-A company that is a leader in its industry must have some critical competitive advantages, either in the product, service quality, or pricing.
+A company that is a leader in its industry must have some critical competitive advantages in product, service quality, or pricing.
 However, finding these companies by sifting through every firm’s product listing and doing a competitive market analysis is impossible.
-So, O’Neill suggests looking for companies with stock price strength higher than their competitors, higher even than 80% of the stock market.
+So, O’Neill suggests looking for companies with stock price strength higher than their competitors, even above 80% of the stock market.

-Essentially any company near, at, or breaking through their stock price 52 week high is a candidate.
-Add to this any company outperforming the major market indices in terms of price growth.
+Essentially, any company near, at, or breaking through its stock price 52-week high is a candidate.
+Add to this any company outperforming the major market indices regarding price growth.
 So, to beat the market, you need to select companies that are already beating the market.
 Seem reasonable?